oscar-system/Oscar.jl/experimental/ComplexReflectionGroups/docs/src/complex_reflection_groups.md

 One feature of our implementation is that we explicitly support *different models*.
 The reason is that different models may have different properties.
-For example, note that in the above example the first fundamental invariant has a coefficient in which $\omega$ occurrs, so it is not defined over the rational numbers.
+For example, note that in the above example the first fundamental invariant has a coefficient in which $\omega$ occurs, so it is not defined over the rational numbers.
 It is somewhat surprising and astonishing that it has been proven by Marin & Michel [MM10](@cite) that there always exists a model having the property that they have a system of fundamental invariants defined over the